AymenA9356/sep11-freedom-project/blog/entry02.md

 });
 ```

-Starting a journey with jQuery has proven to be a wonderful and hard experience.
-My ability to solve problems creatively and in combination with the library's capabilities has allowed me to create online apps that are cross-browser compatible, responsive, and efficient.
-As the field of development changes, jQuery remains a useful resource in my arsenal.
+This journey with jQuery has proven to be hard experience.
+My ability to solve problems creatively and in combination with the library's capabilities has allowed me to create compatible, responsive, and efficient.
+As the of development changes, jQuery remains a useful resource in my tool belt.

 ## Skills